-Taking a Hong Kong taxi is a bargain compared with prices in other major cities, such as London and New York, and you’ll find people hopping in a taxi in Hong Kong far more frequently.
+Taking a Hong Kong taxi is a bargain compared to the prices in other major cities, such as London and New York, and you’ll find people hopping in a taxi in Hong Kong far more frequently.
 And, with nearly 20,000 cabs roaming the city’s streets, you shouldn’t find it hard to hunt one down.
-Taxis in Hong Kong are safe, reliable and well-regulated.
+Taxis in Hong Kong are safe, reliable, and well-regulated.

-Red: These are Urban taxis.
-They have the right to operate throughout Kowloon, Hong Kong Island and the New Territories, including Hong Kong Disneyland.
+Red: These are urban taxis and have the right to operate throughout Kowloon, Hong Kong Island, and the New Territories, including Hong Kong Disneyland.
 These are the taxis you’re most likely to see.
-Be warned, although the taxis have the right to travel throughout the territory, many won’t cross the harbor between Hong Kong Island and Kowloon.
-You’ll need to go to the Cross Harbour taxi ranks, such as at the Star Ferry terminals.
+Be warned: although the taxis have the right to travel throughout the territory, many won’t cross the harbor between Hong Kong Island and Kowloon.
+You’ll need to go to the Cross-Harbour taxi ranks, such as at the Star Ferry terminals.

-Blue: These are Lantau taxis; they only have the right to operate on Lantau Island.
+Blue: These are Lantau taxis, and they only have the right to operate on Lantau Island.

-Aside from rush hour 5pm-7pm, and late night weekends, there is always an abundance of taxis to be hailed from the street.
+Aside from rush hour between 5 p.m. and 7 p.m., and late night weekends, there is always an abundance of taxis to be hailed from the street.
 Just stick out your hand.

 Are Taxi Drivers Honest?

 Compared to most taxi drivers around the world, Hong Kong taxi drivers are incredibly honest.
 They are so heavily regulated and monitored by the government that it’s hard for them to pull off any scams.
 Just be sure they turn the meter on.

 Do Taxi Drivers Speak English?

 In general, no. If you’re heading to a major landmark or destination, say Disneyland or Stanley, then drivers will generally understand, and some drivers understand English well.
 However, for the most part, they will only speak Cantonese.
 In these situations, they'll ask you to say your destination into the radio and the base controller will translate for the driver.